g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 }
 ```

 By annotating this interface with `@JdbcRepository`, Micronaut knows that it should generate code for this interface.
 Within this interface, we defined two methods.
-Since the first method is named `findAll()`, and uses a `Pageable` parameter, Micronaut knows that this method will be used to select all records paginated.
+Since we named the first method `findAll()`, and it uses a `Pageable` parameter, Micronaut knows that this method will be used to select all records paginated.

 From the second method, it's clear to Micronaut that it should generate a query that uses a where-clause to select a record by its id field.